paleohayduke/TrafficSimProject/README.md

 TAMUCT COSC-3320-110 Programmers Group 1

-BREAKDOWN OF CURRENT OUTPUT:

-road#: 6
-intercepts: 1   //this is how many intersections the road has with other roads intersept ref:	149209137
-	node ref:	149447096   // each of these is a node of the road connections:1
-	node ref:	149447111
-	connections:2
-	node ref:	149209137
-	connections:2

-*NOTE ON CONNECTONS: before the roads get their intersections a 4 node road will have connections like this: 1, 2, 2, 1. if there the values are greater than this pattern then there is intersection at the node with the raised value.

 Announcements:
+9/23/2018 There individual nodes can be built into a tree structure that gives every node a pointer to its connecting nodes along with edge weight data.
+I'm working on an "Auto" class that can traverse the nodes while keeping track of its current position.
+It takes a set of "directions" that are in the form of a list of integers. each integer represents the index of the appropriate connecting node.

-The map is displaying and is finding all intersections correctly.
+9/22/2018 The map is displaying and is finding all intersections correctly.
 We've got everything we need to set up a graph of the roads and then implement a graph traversal algorithm.

-This is an informative video on constructing an algorithm to find the shortest path between two points on a graph.
+-ww

 TODO:
 -Come up with car objects.
  *in progress  class Auto

 -Implement a graph search.
-https://www.youtube.com/watch?v=j1H3jAAGlEA
+Watch this video and the one after it. https://www.youtube.com/watch?v=j1H3jAAGlEA

 -Collect intersection type data (stopsign, stoplight, speed limit).